 Shift Completes Merger with Insurance Acquisition Corp. on its Path to Public Listing, Transaction Delivers $340 Million to Support Growth and Working Capital

-SAN FRANCISCO, Calif., Oct.
-13, 2020 (GLOBE NEWSWIRE) -- Shift, a leading end-to-end ecommerce platform for buying and selling used cars, and Insurance Acquisition Corp.
+Shift, a leading end-to-end ecommerce platform for buying and selling used cars, and Insurance Acquisition Corp.
 (Nasdaq: INSU), a publicly traded special purpose acquisition company sponsored by Cohen & Company (NYSE American: COHN), have announced the closing of their previously announced business combination.
 The business combination, which was approved on October 13, 2020, by INSU’s stockholders, brings the newest pure-play in the used car ecommerce market to the public markets.
 The transaction provides Shift with approximately $300 million, net of fees and expenses.
-Beginning October 14, 2020, Shift’s shares of Class A common stock will trade on the Nasdaq under the ticker symbol “SFT” and warrants under ticker symbol “SFTTW.”
-Shift’s co-CEOs, George Arison and Toby Russell, will host an investor update call on October 14, 2020 at 8:00am EDT.
+Beginning October 15, 2020, Shift’s shares of Class A common stock will trade on the Nasdaq under the ticker symbol “SFT” and warrants under ticker symbol “SFTTW.”
+Shift’s co-CEOs, George Arison and Toby Russell, will host an investor update call on October 15, 2020 at 8:00am EDT.

 Shift has built a state-of-the-art automotive ecommerce company powered by its unique technology platform and service model.
 Leveraging proprietary technology, Shift delivers a comprehensive and seamless process for consumers to buy, sell, trade, finance, and own used cars.